graywolf336/CasinoSlots/README.md

 * Added a check to see if the config exists or not with the config-version property.
 If the config-version does not equal 1.0, the config will copy over it's default options.
 * Added config option to display the information when we kept a chunk loaded, this defaults to false.
 * Fixed the chunk listener from testing the same chunk over and over.
-* Fixed the broadcast action not including the lastest colors.
+* Fixed the broadcast action not including the latest colors.
+* Fixed the action list not being acting like a list

 ### Update: 2.5.2 ###
 * Fixed the stats.yml file being over wrote each restart/reload